A local AI for Gramps?

 • Numerical comparison between keys (e.g., for sorting or grouping names).

-• A compact numeric representation of keys, useful for certain algorithms or databases.
+• A compact representation of keys as numbers, useful for certain algorithms or databases.

-• Originality: It’s a creative approach to leverage Phonex keys numerically.
+• Originality: This is a creative approach to exploit Phonex keys numerically.

-• Potential for sorting: If you want to sort names by phonetic similarity, this method might help order keys continuously.
+• Potential for sorting: If you want to sort names by phonetic similarity, this method could help order the keys in a continuous manner.

 3. Points to consider